Documentation Guidelines

 .

-File names and Commands
+File Names and Commands

 Sphinx extends reST by supporting additional inline markup elements (called “roles”) used to tag text with special meanings and allow style output formatting.
 (You can refer to the Sphinx Inline Markup [3] documentation for the full list).